Brookline High School: Volleyball

 In 1978, the girls volleyball team won the MIAA State Championship.
-In 1992, the boys volleyball team won the MIAA State Championship.
-In 2025, the boys volleyball team won the MIAA Division 1 State Championship with a record of 23-1.
+The boys volleyball team won the MIAA State Championship in 1989, 1990 and 1992.
+Under Head Coach Lexi De La Cruz, in 2025 the boys volleyball team won the MIAA Division 1 State Championship led by Kris Vaivars, Alec Smagula, Liam Raybould, Conor Christopher, Luka Gallucci, and Amir Tomer with a record of 23-1.
+In 2026 the boys volleyball team won the MIAA Division 1 State Championship led by Alec Smagula, Kais Al-Fakhuri, Liam Raybould, Luka Gallucci, Zach Spencer, and Amir Tomer with a record of 19-2.

 Football

 Since 1894, the Brookline High School football team has played rival Newton North High School in the traditional annual Thanksgiving Day game, one of the oldest high school football rivalries in Massachusetts and on the list of high school football rivalries more than 100 years old.
+As of late, however, their football team has struggled, finishing with 4 wins or more only four times since an appearance in the state championship in 1994 (2004, 2011, 2014, 2025).
+The last time Brookline beat Newton North was 2011.

 Girls crew

 In 2022, Brookline High School athletes finished third in the women's under-17 fours at Head of the Charles.
 Because the crew is not recognized as a school sport in the fall, the athletes rowed under the club name of Friends of Brookline Rowing, whose members are the same as those of the high school's spring rowing team.
 In 2023, the boys crew team took home two bronzes at regionals in the men's under-17 fours and men's youth second fours categories.